Hallowing the Ground

 PROJECT DESCRIPTION

-The title of my first exhibition is called Hallowing the Ground: Honoring Enslaved Lives Through the Spaces They Lived and Worked.
+My first exhibition and forthcoming book, Hallowing the Ground: Honoring Enslaved Lives Through the Spaces They Lived and Worked, is a photographic meditation on one of the most painful chapters in American history.

 Stay in Touch.